My PIP Insurance Carrier Denied My Claim or Won’t Pay My Medical Bills

 Not surprisingly, no Baltimore personal injury lawyer has ever seen a case where the PIP carrier refused to pay because the charge was too low, and therefore unreasonable.
 PIP carriers routinely refuse to honor charges that it views as too high, or “reduce” charges to a level that the carrier, arbitrarily, decides is “reasonable – even though there is no direct authority in the PIP statute authorizing this process.

-I've been involved with thousands of PIP applications, disputes, and cases.
+I’ve Attorney Eric T. Kirk been involved with thousands of PIP applications, disputes, and cases.
 If the dispute is over medical billing with an insurance company and a doctor, the client may have little interest in the outcome.

 What about a situation where the Insurance Company refuses to pay a PIP lost wages claim.